 Foods and beverages sold or offered apart from the school meal programs (competitive items) will, at a minimum, meet the USDA Smart Snacks in School standards.
-This includes competitive items at celebrations and parties.
-The Assistant Superintendent is responsible for annually disseminating healthy and non-food party ideas to teachers, who will provide this information to parents who are bringing classroom snacks.
+Competitive items at celebrations and parties are not required to meet USDA Smart Snacks in School standards, although the Assistant Superintendent is responsible for annually disseminating healthy and non-food party ideas to teachers, who will provide this information to parents who are bringing classroom snacks.